 The value of this option is a series of integer and unit pairs.
 Each integer may include a leading '+' or '-' sign.
 Positive integers shift the tracks later, while negative integers shift the tracks earlier.
 If no sign is provided the integer is assumed to be nonnegative.
-Possible units are w for weeks, d for days, h for hours, m for minutes, s for seconds and z for milliseconds.
+Possible units are w for weeks, d for days, h for hours, m for minutes and s for seconds.